fulldecent/open-location-code-wiki/Plus-codes-API.md

 **Recommended parameters:**

-* `ekey` — An encrypted Google API key.
+* `key` — An Google API key.
 See [API Keys](#api-keys).
 If this parameter is omitted, only latitude/longitude and global codes can be used in the `address` parameter, and locality information will not be returned.
+(This can also be specified using `ekey`.)
 * `email` — Provide an email address that can be used to contact you.
 * `language` — The language in which to return results.
 This won't affect the global code, but it will affect the names of any features generated, as well as the address used for the local code.
  * If `language` is not supplied, results will be provided in English.